riganti/dotvvm-docs/Pages/concepts/control-development/creating-custom-postback-handlers.md

-## Step 2: Implementing the Postback Handler Logic in Javascript
+## Step 2: Client-side implementation

 A postback handler on the client side is just a function which returns an object with one function `execute(callback, sender)`.
 The `callback` is a function without parameters which you can call to make the postback.